bibanon/bibanon/Collections/NC/NC.md

 The comics at NC are ususally set during Mario games.
 They include a small cast of original characters, which can be found here: [[Cast of Characters|]]

-You can find the NC comics [[here|]].
+You can find the NC comics in the website archives below.
 It is best to read the comics in the order in which they were made, because many times I use recuring jokes and themes from older comics.
 Why?
 Because recuring jokes are funny.
 Here is the order of the comic series.

 1. The EVIL-Luigi Series
 2. The Mushroom Wars